JCall-Engineer/blog/src/index.md

 ---
-title: "Why I Built This Site, and Why I'm Not Hiding It"
+title: "Ideas on Git, Built to Evolve"
 description: "A blog that lives and breathes.
-I write about policy, code, and ideas - with public version control so you can see how my thinking evolves."
+I write about policy, code, and ideas — using Git so you can see how my thinking evolves."
 date_effective: 2025-12-14
 tags: []
 ---